 The following serves as definitional guidelines for academic integrity violations.
 Individual faculty members and/or academic programs may provide further guidelines or identify additional violations of dishonest behavior in recognition of the full range of teaching styles employed at AUBH.
-The University strongly encourages students who may have questions or academic violation to contact an academic advisor, faculty member, or other appropriate AUBH staff for clarification.
+The University strongly encourages students who may have questions or concerns about any possible form of academic violation to contact an academic advisor, faculty member, or other appropriate AUBH staff for clarification.